 Staying alert when driving at night is crucial to protect yourself and other drivers.
 Some options are better than others.
 Here is what you can do to stay awake when driving at night:

 Glare is caused at night by the lights of oncoming vehicles that can be reflected through your windshield and mirrors.
-You can prevent glare from oncoming traffic by looking up and beyond slightly to the right of oncoming vehicles.
+You can prevent glare from oncoming traffic by looking up and slightly beyond to the right of oncoming vehicles.
 Use the rearview mirror anti-glare feature to minimize the glare from cars behind you.
 Be considerate when you are driving with high beams.

 Look up and slightly beyond to the right of oncoming vehicles to prevent glare.
 To minimize the glare from cars behind you, use the rear-view mirror anti-glare feature.
 If you use glasses, choose ones with an anti-reflecting coating to prevent unnecessary light from reflecting inside the lenses.

 Practice will help you overcome fear or anxiety when driving at night.
 If you need to, practice with another experienced driver.
-Drive the speed limit, don’t rush, put the phone down, and keep your windshield and mirrors clear.
-By driving in a clean, low-distraction vehicle, you can focus on the road and cars around you.
+Drive at the speed limit, don’t rush, put the phone down, and keep your windshield and mirrors clear.
+By driving in a clean, low-distraction vehicle, you can focus on the road and the cars around you.

 Use the low beam night lights when you are within 500 feet of an oncoming vehicle or following a car within 200 feet.
-On country roads, you can use high beams, but make sure you switch to low beams when you see oncoming cars until they have passed, or are approaching a car from behind.
+On country roads, you can use high beams, but make sure you switch to low beams when you see oncoming cars until they have passed or are approaching a car from behind.
 Daytime lights are not bright enough to use at night.

 Schedule an eye exam and have your optometrist help you choose a comfortable pair that will help you drive at night.
 They will often suggest an anti-reflecting coating.